Australian dairy can only be successful if the entire industry works together. But this hasn’t always happened as well as it should.

 The JTT’s subsequent report and recommendations is now undergoing industry consultation through an engagement and design process led by the Organisational Reform Steering Committee, including Ernst & Young and David Palmer.

 ADPF welcomes the call for industry reform and a new single organisation that aspires to deliver a stronger, more united voice for the dairy industry and meaningfully represents the strategic priorities of dairy processors.

-There are many aspects of proposed organisational reform that fit into ADPF’s existing strategy, including trade, sustainability and economic viability priorities, as well as delivering on Commitment 5of the Australian Dairy Plan – restoring trust and transparency between farmers and processors to strengthen industry confidence.
+There are many aspects of proposed organisational reform that fit into ADPF’s existing strategy, including trade, sustainability and economic viability, as well as delivering on Commitment 5 of the Australian Dairy Plan – restoring trust and transparency between farmers and processors to strengthen industry confidence.